Engr-Witty/eomgs_git/README.md

 Welocome to Witty's Work
 Building the EOMGS Website
-We can build great projects from here and
+We can build great projects from here

+THIS IS LIKE WHAT WE WANT NOW